jonathanclare/astrosat/onboarding.md

 In order to access this a [google account](https://myaccount.google.com/) will be set up for you.

 Your email will be `firstname.lastname@astrosat.space`.
-This can be accessed through [gmail](https://mail.google.com).
+This can be accessed through your [gmail](https://mail.google.com) account.

 ## Communication Tools